shvartz311/ory-shortcuts/README.md

   1. Download and install kernel update <https://wslstorestorage.blob.core.windows.net/wslblob/wsl_update_x64.msi>
   1. Follow Instructions I wrote when I did upgrade to WSL2 from WSL1: [WSL2 Upgrade Steps](./docs/WSL2UpgradeSteps.md)
      - I have removed any steps that are now automated to set up the dotfiles or install software (Except .ssh folder)
-     - TODO: Automate and streamline more
-       - Certificates
-       - ssh keys since those can't be stored securely in a git repo

 - Clone git repo